-Only to have perfected it in 1985 and went on to win the Texas Oklahoma chili cook-off twice.
+Only to have perfected it in 1985 and won the Texas-Oklahoma chili cook-off twice.
 It was believed that Leatherface actually carried on the tradition of making the chili as an homage to Drayton’s legacy.
-It is believed that this is that same recipe.
+It is believed that this is the same recipe.
 Tweaked over the years but at the core, it still has the same bones or hardshell peppercorns as Drayton use to say…

 Drayton’s Chainsaw Chili Recipe